derekfrye/sql-middleware/docs/README.md

 ## Release Notes

-- 0.3.0 (unreleased): Defaulted to the fluent query builder for prepared statements (older `execute_select`/`execute_dml` helpers on `MiddlewarePoolConnection` were removed), expanded placeholder translation docs and examples, switched pool constructors to backend options + builders (instead of per-feature constructor permutations), and improved Postgres integer binding to downcast to `INT2/INT4` when inferred.
+- 0.3.0: Defaulted to the fluent query builder for prepared statements (older `execute_select`/`execute_dml` helpers on `MiddlewarePoolConnection` were removed), expanded placeholder translation docs and examples, switched pool constructors to backend options + builders (instead of per-feature constructor permutations), and improved Postgres integer binding to downcast to `INT2/INT4` when inferred.
-- 0.1.9 (unreleased): Switched the project license from BSD-2-Clause to MIT, added third-party notice documentation, and introduced optional placeholder translation (pool defaults + per-call `QueryOptions`).
+- 0.1.9: Switched the project license from BSD-2-Clause to MIT, added third-party notice documentation, and introduced optional placeholder translation (pool defaults + per-call `QueryOptions`).